 - In Zookeeper maintain the range and divide the 1st billion into 1000 ranges of 1 million each i.e. range 1->(1 – 1,000,000), range 2->(1,000,001 – 2,000,000)…. range 1000->(999,000,001 – 1,000,000,000)

 - When servers will be added these servers will ask for the unused range from Zookeepers.
 Suppose the W1 server is assigned range 1, now W1 will generate the tiny URL incrementing the counter and using the encoding technique.
-Every time it will be a unique number so there is no possibility of collision and also there is no need to keep checking the DB to ensure that if the URL already exists or not.
-We can directly insert the mapping of a long URL and short URL into the DB.
+Every time it will be a unique number so there is no possibility of collision and also there is no need to keep checking the DB to ensure that the URL already exists or not.
+We can directly insert the mapping of a long URL and a short URL into the DB.

 - In the worst case, if one of the servers goes down then we will only lose a million combinations in Zookeeper (which will be unused and we can’t reuse it as well) but since we have 3.5 trillion combinations we should not worry about losing this combination.